goatslacker/alt/docs/createStore.md

 > (alt: Alt): StoreModel

 The constructor of your store definition receieves the alt instance as its first and only argument.
+All instance variables, values assigned to `this`, in any part of the StoreModel will become part of state.

 ## StoreModel#on